SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 DATA ref9 LIKE REF TO str.
 DATA ref10 LIKE REF TO struc_like_line.

-"--- Reference table based on existing data object using LIKE TABLE REF TO --- DATA ref11 LIKE TABLE OF REF TO str.
+"--- Reference table based on existing data object using LIKE TABLE OF REF TO --- DATA ref11 LIKE TABLE OF REF TO str.
 DATA ref12 LIKE TABLE OF REF TO struc_like_line.
 ```